find_neighbor_throats#

 Only neighbors shared by all input throats.
 Also accepts ‘intersection’ and ‘all’

-• False, returns a list of lists, where each list contains the
+, returns a list of lists, where each list contains theneighbors of the corresponding input pores.

 Notes